avalanche-strategy/D2D/README.md

 - **Format**: Plain text (`.txt`)
 - **Structure**:
   - Each chunk of text marked with `===Start===` and `===End===` includes one analyzed guideline question from a single interview file.
-  - Each chunk is consisted of the file name, guideline question, and relevant chunks of questions and answers that may contain the response.
+  - Each chunk consists of the file name, guideline question, and relevant chunks of questions and answers that may contain the response.
 - **Example**:
   - **File**: `D2D_survey_food_generator_log_*.txt (located in the results/ directory by default)`
   > ===Start===